sonos/tract/README.md

 and is only optimised for devices with Arm Neon support.

-Tract supports a wider subset of TensorFlow operators, and has been optimised for CPU of the previous generation (ARM VFP), targetting devices in the Raspberry Pi Zero family.
+Tract supports a wider subset of TensorFlow operators, and has been optimised for CPU of the previous generation (ARM VFP), also targetting devices in the Raspberry Pi Zero family.

 ## Example of supported networks